 What's a Good PSAT/NMSQT Score?

-Your PSAT/NMSQT score ranges from 320 to 1520 points and is the sum of your Math and Evidence-Based Reading and Writing scores.
+Your PSAT/NMSQT score ranges from 320 to 1520 points and is the sum of your Math and Reading and Writing scores.
 The PSAT/NMSQT tests the same skills as the SAT, but in a way that makes sense for your grade level.
-Since the tests share a common scale, the highest score you can get on the PSAT/NMSQT is 1520 compared to a 1600 for the SAT.
+Since the tests share a common scale, the highest score you can get on the PSAT/NMSQT is 1520, compared to 1600 for the SAT.

-Once scores are released, follow these steps for success on the SAT and beyond:
+Once you’ve viewed your scores, in the BigFuture School mobile app or the pdf given to you by your school, are released, follow these steps for success on the SAT and beyond:

 Pat Yourself on the Back—You Did Great!

-If you did well on the PSAT/NMSQT, congrats!
-If you’re disappointed with your score or thought you would do better, practice, practice, practice, with help from Khan Academy, to do better on the SAT.
-But even if you’re not OK with your score, it’s still a great benchmark to help you plan for your future.
+If you’re happy with your PSAT/NMSQT score, congrats!
+If you thought you would do better, practice, practice, practice, with help from Khan Academy®, to do better on the SAT.
+No matter what, your score is a great benchmark to help you plan for your future.

-So—great job!
-Now you’ve got a head start on the SAT, and you can use your PSAT/NMSQT scores to access free, personalized SAT practice.
+Now you’ve got a head start on the SAT, and you can use your PSAT/NMSQT scores to access free, personalized SAT practice—so, you’ve done a great job!
 And don’t forget to check out AP Potential™, Career Search, and the other free tools available to help you get ready for college and after.